Last updated May 20, 2019

 Students interested in the practice of law generally pursue majors and minors in the traditional fields of the liberal arts.
-Successful preparation for law school includes majors as diverse as Political Science, English, Philosophy, History, Business Administration, and Economics.
+Successful preparation for law school includes majors as diverse as Political Science, Psychology, English, History, and Business Administration.
 Students who prefer to do so, may personally design an interdisciplinary major in pre-law studies, or complete a minor in Legal Studies.

 Understanding Your Undergraduate Path:

-Students at Morningside College who identify as Pre-Law typically major in History, Political Science and/or Psychology, however, as mentioned above, there are a variety of other majors offered at Morningside that could allow a student to individualize his/her experience with related interests and adding appropriate pre-requisites.
-In addition, Morningside College has a mock trial program for students to participate in which could be beneifical for those interested in pursuing Pre-Law.
-There are several law firms in Sioux City that offer undergraduate shadowing and internship experiences to pre-law students.
+Students at Morningside College who identify as Pre-Law typically major in History, Political Science and/or Psychology, however, as mentioned above, there are a variety of other majors offered at Morningside that could allow a student to individualize his/her experience with related interests and adding appropriate prerequisites.
+In addition, Morningside College has a mock trial program for students to participate in which could be beneficial for those interested in pursuing Pre-Law.
+There are several law firms in Sioux City that offer undergraduate shadowing and internship experiences to Pre-Law students.
 This is not the norm, as many law firms in large cities require one year of law school to get an internship.
-In addition, in the past five years we have had 100% of our students who have applied to law school get in.
-Be sure to consult with your First Year Adviser, Faculty Adviser, or an adviser at the school or college of law that you plan to attend.
+In addition, in the past five years, we have had 100% of our students who have applied to law school get in.
+Be sure to consult with your Academic Adviser, Faculty Adviser, or an adviser at the school or college of law that you plan to attend.

 Dr. Patrick McKinlay

 Professor of Political Science

 Applying to Law School: